-For the winter period (days 400-550), open moss (Fig. 5b; canopy rate=0.29, NDVI=0.592), shrub (Fig. 5c; canopy rate=0.34, NDVI=0.515), and both conifer forests types (sparse conifer in Fig. 5e; canopy rate=0.35, NDVI=0.531, and dense conifer (Fig. 5f; canopy rate=0.43, NDVI=0.495) show relatively minor variations in diurnal and daily temperatures.
-By contrast, thermokarst lake (Fig. 5a; canopy rate=0.46, NDVI=0.404) and deciduous forest (Fig. 5d; canopy rate=0.43, NDVI=0.239) land cover types show greater variability in daily temperatures and resume pronounced diurnal cycles relatively early on, after day 480.
-The ground cover for the latter two cases includes grass or limited floor vegetation, both of which are of lesser surface roughness (Figs. 2d and 2g).
+For the winter period (days 400-550), open moss (Fig. 5b; canopy rate = 0.29, NDVI = 0.592), shrub (Fig. 5c; canopy rate = 0.34, NDVI = 0.515), and both conifer forest types (sparse conifer in Fig. 5e; canopy rate = 0.35, NDVI = 0.531, and dense conifer in Fig. 5f; canopy rate = 0.43, NDVI = 0.495) show relatively minor variations in diurnal and daily temperatures.
+By contrast, thermokarst lake (Fig. 5a; canopy rate = 0.46, NDVI = 0.404) and deciduous forest (Fig. 5d; canopy rate = 0.43, NDVI = 0.239) land cover types show greater variability in daily temperatures and resume pronounced diurnal cycles relatively early on, after day 480.
+The ground cover for the latter two cases includes grass or limited floor vegetation, both of which are of lesser surface roughness (Fig. 2d and g).
 Differences between the two groups stem primarily from differences in snow pack characteristics.
 Snow pack tends to be thinner and effectively redistributed or blown by wind for the latter land cover types.
 Grasses are also prone to form void space between snow pack and the ground surface.
-Snow pack variation is further described in section 3.2 below.
+Snow pack variation is further described in Sect.
+3.2 below.

 In summer time (days 220 to 350, and 570 to 700), dense conifer forest exhibited daily surface temperature ranges (DTS data) less than those observed for the air column (tower observations).
 By contrast, open moss, shrub, and sparse forest types showed daily surface temperature ranges that were greater than those of the overlying air column.
 The grassy relict lake and deciduous forest land cover types showed an intermediate response.
-These tendencies likely reflect the openness of the canopy (or vegetation) cover above at the land surface (i.e., how much solar and longwave radiation reach the sensor cable), as well as local albedo of different surfaces (i.e., how much the ground surface of different land cover types reflects back).
-Figures 6a- 6c show daily values (i.e., maximum, minimum, and average) for the DTS temperature anomaly relative to the corresponding tower values for days without snow cover or missing values.
-Results were aggregated into four groups based on daily cloudiness, as defined by the percentage of daily total downward solar radiation between the tower (at 16-m height) and the top of the atmosphere.
-A box-and-whisker plot shows maximum values (100%-ile) as the top of the upper error bar, 75%-ile as the upper edge of the box, 50%-ile as the colour-coded bar, 25%-ile as the lower edge of the box, and the minimum (0%- ile) as the bottom of the lower error bar.
-The plot shows uniform, gradual changes in anomaly distributions from sunny days to cloudy days (Figs. 6a-6c).
-The size of anomaly dispersions for each land cover type (represented by the total span of the whiskers) decreases with increasing cloud cover, due to clouds' diffusing effects.
+These tendencies likely reflect the openness of the canopy (or vegetation) cover above the land surface (i.e. how much solar and long-wave radiation reach the sensor cable), as well as local albedo of different surfaces (i.e. how much the ground surface of different land cover types reflects back).
+Figure 6a-c show daily values (i.e. maximum, minimum, and average) for the DTS anomaly relative to the corresponding tower values for days without snow cover.
+Results were aggregated into four groups based on daily cloudiness, as defined by the percentage of daily total downward solar radiation between the tower (at 16 m height) and the top of the atmosphere.
+A box-and-whisker plot shows maximum values (100th percentile) as the top of the upper error bar, 75th percentile as the upper edge of the box, 50th percentile as the colour-coded bar, 25th percentile as the lower edge of the box, and the minimum (0th percentile) as the bottom of the lower error bar.
+The plot shows uniform, gradual changes in anomaly distributions from sunny days to cloudy days (Fig. 6a-c).
+The size of anomaly dispersions for each land cover type (represented by the total span of the whiskers) decreases with increasing cloud cover, due to cloud diffusing effects.
 Daily average temperatures at the surface generally exceed those observed by the JICS tower (at 1.5 m height).
-Daily maximum values appear to contribute to this effect more than do daily minimum values.
+Daily maximum values appear to contribute to this effect more than daily minimum values do.
 The latter (daily minimum) values are closer to the tower-observed values.
 Among different land cover types, open moss and deciduous forest tend to give higher daily maximum and lower daily minimum anomalies.